Tixit/observe/README.md

 Why not use `Object.observe`?
 =====================
 `Object.observe` is fantastic - if you live in the future!
-Attempts at polyfilling this simply aren't practicle, because they have to use polling.
+Attempts at polyfilling this simply aren't practical, because they have to use polling.
 Since this won't be practically usable until ECMAScript 7 is widespread, this module will do what you need almost as elegantly.
 Also, `Object.observe` doesn't have the `id` feature (see below).

 Install
 =======